Responsibility Center Management

 - Clarity: The model prioritizes simplicity with easily understood rules that allow units to maximize performance and reap the rewards of sound financial stewardship and strong performance on strategic priorities.

 - Innovation: The model provides significant opportunity for innovative ideas to be piloted and implemented.

 - Responsiveness: The model reflects the unprecedented changes in the higher education landscape and is flexible enough to adjust to changes in the future.

 History of RCM Implementation

 In spring 2021, the Provost’s Finance Group began meeting with every college and school to discuss recent revisions to the RCM model, as well as the work that remains to be done.
 While the previous RCM model allocated four revenue pools with different allocation methodologies, the revised RCM model simplifies this with one revenue pool allocated to three priorities: Research Sponsored Revenue, Scholarly Productivity (Student Credit Hours) and Undergraduate Performance Metrics.
 Program performance data is normalized across the colleges and schools to account for enrollment disparity using a min/max methodology.
+The revised RCM model “soft launched” in July for Fiscal Year 2022, and is being fully implemented for Fiscal Year 2023.
 The next steps in the RCM implementation include setting target margins for each college and school, implementing accountability rules and creating a strategic investment fund.

 Feedback and Questions